Machine Learning for Practical Quantum Error Mitigation

 "Machine Learning for Practical Quantum Error Mitigation"

-Haoran Liao, Derek S. Wang, Iskandar Sitdikov, Ciro Salcedo, Alireza Seif, Zlatko Minev
+by the dream team: Haoran Liao, Derek S. Wang, Iskandar Sitdikov, Ciro Salcedo, Alireza Seif, Zlatko Minev

 🔍 Context: